 Some researchers from the University of Washington actually tested this idea in 2017, as preposterous as it sounds.
 They came from different fields with the goal of proving that DNA may contain a malicious computer code inserted within its structure.
 Computers engaged in gene sequencing could therefore be vulnerable to attack.
 But something else was revealed.
 Our biological reality as perceived is actually made from computer code.

 We are witnessing major upheavals, indicating that the world is on the verge of chaos.
 Maybe it is because of something odd taking place in a simulation that existed prior to this one.
-We were perhaps created in an ancestor simulation for the purpose of solving an energy or climate crisis.
+Perhaps we are in an ancestor simulation created for the purpose of solving the energy or climate crisis.
+Humans could show our creator the way to do so.
 This theory is akin to the idea of aliens as our mentors.
 These extraterrestrials might return to their original planets if we succeeded in dealing with chaos.

 Evidence has to encompass the existence of video games.
 People like Elon Musk have become popular heroes in supporting Nick Bostrom’s Simulation Hypothesis.
 If mankind can create the ultimate technology (living long enough to find it), we could eventually simulate reality.
 Of course there would be many stemming from “a base reality”.
 It is statistically probable that we live in a simulation at this moment.
 Proof is also seen in video games that have progressed substantially since the arrival of Pong, an elemental system of rectangles and a dot.
 It is all so photorealistic now and runs in 3D.
 Things can play simultaneously.
 It took forty years.
 In forty more, you can expect games that simulate reality to perfection.
 We are clearly on this trajectory per Musk.
 The odds are one in billions that we reside in the base reality, he says.